Zelgath/Dragame/README.md

 Last edit: 22.03.2019
 Good Morning everyone, welcome to the DraGame ReadMe file.
 Game is still under development, there are many things which has to be improved, but the main functions are working.
+Insert image files in folder "images" created in game folder file

 The main loop is inside a file Dragame.py
 Every class has it's own .py file - there are 6 in summary.